timmy1027/Explore_DMP_in_hEmbryo_sc_omics/README.md

 Non-zero genes were defined as that a gene must be expressed in at least 10 cells

-Filtered Seurat was created by filtered_counts and filtered_seurat@meta.data
+Filtered Seurat was created by "filtered_counts"" and "filtered_seurat@meta.data"

+save merged Seurat project in "data/seurat_filtered.RData"